 Back muscles can be relaxed by electric muscle stimulation, reducing tension and pain.
 The root cause of back muscle pain is stiffness and soreness due to postural problems, sciatica, and scoliosis.
 Hence, EMS relieves pressure on the sciatic nerve, muscles, or soft tissues.

 E-Stims work effectively on atrophied muscles and rehabilitate them from the injured state.
 Broken bones, soft tissue injuries, spinal cord injuries, neuromuscular disorders, stroke, etc. can inhibit movement causing muscles to become weak.
-E-Stim can be used to keep these muscles active and prevent atrophy.
+E-Stim keeps these muscles active and prevent atrophy.

 A patient may have trouble contracting muscles at volition after orthopedic surgery or sickness (such as a stroke).
-E-Stim can be used for “muscle re-education” in certain situations.
+E-Stim plays a role in “muscle re-education” in certain situations.
 The muscle contracts involuntarily as a result of the electrical impulses.
 During therapy, if the patient concentrates on voluntarily contracting this muscle, the brain may re-learn how to do so without assistance.

-TENS therapy, on the other hand, is typically used to alleviate pain (acute or chronic), not muscle function.
+TENS therapy, on the other hand, typically alleviates pain (acute or chronic), not muscle function.
 Both EMS and TENS have been around for a long time.
 They are safe, painless, and have no negative effects when administered by professionals.
 These techniques, when used appropriately, can help with muscle recovery, relaxation, and rehabilitation as well as reduce pain levels.